-The Departments of Chemistry and Biochemistry teaching and research missions are supported by 10 core facilities – the Research Support Services (RSS).
-These facilities are available to all departmental researchers – graduate students, post-docs, research associates, and undergraduate chemistry majors.
-Services available include surface analysis by XPS, AFM, SEM; nuclear magnetic resonance; mass spectrometry; Raman spectroscopy; femtosecond laser spectroscopy; high-precision machining; electronic diagnostics and design; scientific glassblowing; crystallography; and various other techniques.
+The Department of Chemistry and Biochemistry teaching and research missions are supported by several core facilities – the Research Support Services (RSS).
+These facilities are available to all departmental researchers including graduate students, post-docs, research associates, and undergraduates.

 These facilities provide centralized care of, and training on, a variety of instruments for use by the graduate research program.
 Department researchers may request training in order to access resources which are not available in their own labs due to cost or infrequent usage.
 The RSS scientists and engineers are intimately involved in the research and teaching efforts through consultation, collaboration and training.
 Routine accomplishments include publishing articles in peer-reviewed journals, offering courses in their discipline, and designing new techniques.

 For more information or any questions about accessing the RSS resources - please see the links for each facility and/or contact: